Screen#

 fill screen with [yellow v]

-The set font block sets the font and size used for displaying text on the robot’s screen.
+The set font on screen stack block sets the font and size used for displaying text on the robot’s screen.
 This font will apply to all subsequently printed text.

 set font stack block#